Karpova-Lab/cerebro/Documentation_src/source/Overview.rst

   :scale: 100 %

 Xavier is a GUI for sending and logging Base Station commands.
-Xavier provides an easy interface for sending parameter changes and can also be used a debugging tool.
+Xavier provides an easy interface for sending parameter changes and can also be used as a debugging tool.

 :doc:`More info... <../Software/Xavier>`